 When start-up off road Australian car manufacturer Tomcar sought government assistance in the early 2010’s to strengthen the foundations of the company its founder, David Brim recalls in 2017 his frustration that because Tomcar outsourced the physical production process “we were always penalised by the government because we weren't seen as a manufacturer in their eyes”.
 (1) Insisting that production “is only one of seven steps in manufacturing" Brim was following thousands of companies that had outsourced, and/or offshored their production function - permanently.
 The Government had a point too.
 Its objective in supporting manufacturing was to increase homeland employment, the majority of which could be found in the physical production process.
 There seemed little value in subsiding companies that had moved that activity offshore.

 Today the reverse is true.
 Governments have a much greater appreciation of the scope of manufacturing, and it makes more sense for many corporations not to offshore.
 That at least is what seems to be the case on the surface.
-Although there is an immediacy to act as a result of the dire economic forces and disruptions within global supply chains, manufacturers must take a longer term perspective and weigh in detail the implications and opportunities arising from the benefits of the digitalisation of technology.
-They must also be responsive to the seismic shift in social behaviours that are an outcome from the waning influence of the baby boomers versus the rising influence of the millennials.
-In other words, it’s time to rethink long-term corporate strategy.
+Although there is an immediacy to act as a result of the challenging economic forces and disruptions within global supply chains, manufacturers must take a longer term perspective and weigh in detail the implications and opportunities arising from the benefits of the digitalisation of technology.
+They must also be responsive to the seismic shift in social behaviours that are an outcome from the waning influence of the baby boomers combined with changes in working arrangements in a post Covid - 19 world.
+In other words, it’s time to rethink long-term corporate strategy - continually.

 Despite the strongest wishes of corporations and governments too, there is an inevitability that in the longer term a new form of organisational structuring and method of manufacturing will evolve.
 Similarly, it is likely that the idea of bringing back outsourced production capabilities (onshoring) is not an option.
 Among the myriad of reasons why, there are three that standout.
 First is the fact that the enormity of capital required to undertake such a move is prohibitive.
 Second is the problem that the complexity and continued gap in comparative wage rates remains impossible to fill.
 Third is the fact the skills and expertise required to operate in house will at best take time to develop and at worst, are not available at all.
 In support of the offshoring option, it is apparent that international trade continues unabated, at least for most goods produced even though acrimony on an inter-governmental basis persists.